 Research into and treatment of HIV and AIDS have come a very long way since the disease first came to public light back in the 1980s.
 Regardless, there are still thousands of Canadians - men, women, gay, and straight - living their lives without knowing they carry and can spread the virus.

 Back in the 80's, network reporters were cutting the cables on microphones after interviewing patients, and even their doctors, rather than having to touch the unit to return it to the van.
 Ignorance was the norm, and very few took the time to study the facts.
 It was called ‘Gay Cancer’ and other inaccurate and offensive terms, and it was wrongly believed to be a disease that existed only within the gay community.

 Now, the Gilbert Centre is working hard to change that mindset and as a result of their efforts public awarness has come a long way.
 During November through to December 1st, these caring professionals, who every day fight prejudice against those with HIV and AIDS, held several community events to assist in raising awareness and essential funds.
-Our crew from Five Points Media attended at their flag raising, their Red Scarf Gala, and finally their community brunch.
+Our crew from the OCANetwork, also known as Five Points Media, attended at their flag raising, their Red Scarf Gala, and finally their community brunch.